-College Level Proficiency Exam Policies
+College Level Examination Program Exam Policies

 - Credit is only awarded for subject exams, not for general exams.
 General exams, such as “Humanities”, address broad areas of knowledge.
 Subject exams, such as “Principles of Microeconomics”, address specific subject areas.
 A list and description of all CLEP exams is available on the CLEP website.